 When students enroll at FRA they participate in a thorough intake process for the development of an Individual Learning Plan.
 The process includes Benchmark Assessments in ELA and Math along with a vocational survey and multiple SEL screeners.
 Through those results, it is apparent most students enter below grade level or significantly below grade level in all academic subject areas.
 Students are also credit deficient and have been unsuccessful in the traditional school setting.
-Outcomes related to students making progress towards English proficiency (4E) and English learner reclassification rates (4F) are not reported in the metrics and actions below due to student data privacy, but are tracked at the local level.
-Because Advanced Placement courses are not part of FRA's course offerings, student pass rates (4G) and preparedness as measured by the EAP (4H) are not tracked.
-Because the goal is for students to return to their home school within two semesters, FRA does not track data related to CSU/UC completion (4B), successful completion of CTE courses (4C) and the percentage of pupils that successfully complete both (4D).
 By developing individual learning plans based on data from the assessments, FRA intends to improve and maximize student outcomes through increased targeted professional development and supplemental support and services for unduplicated students and students with exceptional needs.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24

-Priority 4A - FRA 2019 N/A N/A N/A Dashboard

-Statewide Dashboard ELA - 100 points

-Assessments ELA - 123.2 points below standard

-Source: below standard Math - less than 11

-Dashboard Math - less than 11 students

-students

-CAASPP 2019 CAASPP ELA- 21% Met or Exceeded CAASPP and Dataquest ELA- 8.7% Met or Exceeded Math- 17 % Met or Math- 4.5% Met or Exceeded Exceeded Priority 8A - Other 2021 STAR ELA N/A N/A N/A STAR ELA Pupil outcomes Source:STAR ELA and Math Below the 25th percentile - 80% Below the 25th percentile - 20% Between the 25th and 49th percentile - 17% Between the 25th and 49th percentile - 25% Between the 50th and 74th percentile - 3% Between the 50th and 74th percentile - 35% 75th and above percentile - 0% 75th and above percentile - 20% 2021 STAR Math Below the 25th percentile - 63% STAR Math Between the 25th and 49th Below the 25th percentile - 20% percentile - 20% Between the 50th Between the 25th and 49th and 74th percentile - 17% percentile - 25% Between the 50th 75th and above percentile - 0% and 74th percentile - 40% 75th and above percentile - 15%
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 4A - FRA 2019 N/A N/A N/A Dashboard Statewide Assessments Dashboard ELA - 123.2 points ELA - 100 points below standard Source: Dashboard below standard Math - less than 11 students Math - less than 11 students CAASPP CAASPP and 2019 CAASPP ELA- 8.7% Met or ELA- 21% Met or Exceeded Dataquest Exceeded Math- 4.5% Met or Exceeded Math- 17 % Met or Exceeded Priority 4B - Percentage of pupils who have been enrolled in, and successfully completed A-G or CTE course requirements Source: College/Career Indicator (Dashboard) FRA 2019 Dashboard 6.3% prepared N/A N/A N/A 15% prepared Priority 4C - Percentage of English learners making progress FRA 2019 Dashboard - Less than 11 students (no N/A N/A N/A 1 toward English proficiency Source: ELPI and Summative ELPAC data reported on Dashboard) Enter the number of ELs made progress based on the 18-19 and 20-21 (when TOMS releases scores) Priority 4D - EL Reclassification Rate Source: Reclassification Policy 2019-20 0 students N/A N/A N/A 1 student Priority 4E - Percentage who pass AP exam with score of 3 or higher Source: Does not apply to County Community School N/A N/A N/A Does not apply to County Community School Priority 4F - Demonstration of college preparedness (EAP) Does not apply to County Community School N/A N/A N/A Does not apply to County Community School Priority 8A - Other Pupil outcomes Source:STAR ELA and Math STAR ELA Below the 25th percentile - 80% Between the 25th and 49th percentile - 17% Between the 50th and 74th percentile - 3% 75th and above percentile - 0% N/A N/A N/A STAR ELA Below the 25th percentile - 20% Between the 25th and 49th percentile - 25% Between the 50th and 74th percentile - 35% 75th and above percentile - 20%

+STAR Math

+Below the 25th percentile - 63% STAR Math

+Between the 25th and 49th percentile - 20% Between the 50th and 74th Below the 25th percentile - 20% Between the 25th and 49th percentile - 25%

+percentile - 17% 75th and above percentile - 0% Between the 50th and 74th percentile - 40%

+75th and above percentile - 15%